+NEW

 Rooms

 Inside remarkable New Zealand houses

 JANE USSHER AND JOHN WALSH

 The interiors photographer Jane Ussher knows a great room when she sees one.
 Over the years she has shot interiors ranging from Shackleton's Antarctic huts to highly specified mansions.
 In this superb book she focuses her camera on a range of rooms that she considers to be beautiful, intriguing, distinctive and unique.
-Shot in a range of locations across New Zealand, the result is a mix of World of Interiors and the special panache that can only be found in Aotearoa.
+Shot in locations across New Zealand, the result is a mix of World of Interiors and the special panache that can be found only in Aotearoa.
 The 200-plus images are introduced by a superb essay by well-respected architecture writer John Walsh.

 JANE USSHER is one of New Zealand's most distinguished photographers.

 JOHN WALSH is a writer specialising in architecture and former editor of Architecture New Zealand.

 PUBLISHED: October 2022

 ISBN: 9781991016171

-Hardback, 292 x 235mm.
+Hardback, 295 x 240mm.
 352 pages. \$85